Agamnentzar/ag-psd/README.md

 // read document structure and image data const psd2 = readPsd(buffer);
 console.log(psd2);
-// by defaults `canvas` field type is HTMLCanvasElement, so it needs to be cast to `any` or node-canvas `Canvas` type
+// by defaults `canvas` field type is HTMLCanvasElement, so it needs to be cast to `any`
-// in order to call `toBuffer` method fs.writeFileSync('layer-1.png', (psd2.children[0].canvas as any).toBuffer());
+// or node-canvas `Canvas` type, in order to call `toBuffer` method fs.writeFileSync('layer-1.png', (psd2.children[0].canvas as any).toBuffer());
 ```